Context-aware Decoder for Neural Machine Translation using a Target-side Document-Level Language Model: Experimental Setup

 \subsection{Datasets and preprocessing}

-We use the OpenSubtitles2018 corpus~\cite{lison2018opensubtitles} for parallel and monolingual corpora.
-Following the criteria for document segmentation and filtering on sentence pairs presented by \cite{voita2019deixis}, we build monolingual corpora and parallel corpora as follows.
-To build monolingual corpora, we add document boundary information into them such that each document consists of contiguous subtitle sentences from the same movie and timestamp difference of any two adjacent sentences in the same document is no more than 7 seconds.
-To build parallel corpora, we pick sentence pairs with a relative time overlap of subtitle frames between source and target languages being at least $0.9$ to reduce alignment errors.
-For the training of 2-to-2 models (context-aware end-to-end NMT models described in \S~\ref{sec:exp_setup_trans}), document boundary information is added to the parallel corpora using the source-side timestamps as with the monolingual corpora.
-Prior to building the Russian corpora, we remove the movies from which the En-Ru contrastive test sets (described in \S~\ref{sec:metrics}) were made.
+We use the OpenSubtitles2018 corpus~\cite{lison-etal-2018-opensubtitles2018} for parallel and monolingual data.
+Following the criteria for document segmentation and filtering on sentence pairs presented by \cite{voita-etal-2019-good}, we build monolingual and parallel data as follows.
+To build monolingual data, we add document boundary information into each document such that they consist of contiguous subtitle sentences from the same movie and the timestamp difference of any two adjacent sentences is no more than seven seconds.
+To build parallel data, we pick subtitle pairs where the time overlap between the source and target language subtitles is at least 0.9 (to reduce alignment errors).
+For the training of multi-encoder \textsc{nmt} models, document boundary information is added to the parallel data based on the source-side timestamps as with the monolingual data.
+Prior to building the Russian data, we remove the movies from which the contrastive test sets (\S~\ref{sec:metrics}) were made.

-We perform punctuation normalization, tokenization, and truecasing on English, French, and Russian text using Moses toolkit v4.0.\footnote{\url{http://www.statmt.org/moses/}} We tokenize Japanese text using MeCab (v0.996)\footnote{\url{https://taku910.github.io/mecab/}} with ipadic (v2.7.0) dictionary.
-We then encode the texts of all the languages into subwords using SentencePiece (v0.1.81)\footnote{\url{https://github.com/google/sentencepiece}} with unigram language model.
-The subword vocabularies are of 16000 tokens and separately trained for each language.
-Statistics of the resulting corpora is listed in Table~\ref{tab:stats_mono_data} and Table~\ref{tab:stats_para_data}.
+We perform punctuation normalization, tokenization, and truecasing on the source and target texts using Moses toolkit v4.0.\footnote{\url{http://www.statmt.org/moses/}} We then encode the texts into subwords using SentencePiece (v0.1.81)\footnote{\url{https://github.com/google/sentencepiece}} with unigram \textsc{lm}.
+The subword vocabularies are of 16,000 tokens and trained for each language.
+The statistics of the datasets are listed in Table~\ref{tab:stats_mono_data}.